FLUX-SE/all_docs/en_US/spat_revolution_doc/Third_Party_Ableton_Live_Tools_for_SPAT_Revolution.md

 When working with SPAT Revolution, and this can extend to any other audio work, you do not want any interference or background apps refreshing that would consume even the tiniest bit of CPU, so disabling Bluetooth, Wifi, as well as AirDrop are a great way to start and very simple to do.

-You can make it even more simply using the provided Shortcuts package I made to do just that.
+You can make it even more simply using the provided Shortcuts package we made to do just that.
 They are located in the same folder as the other device so: *“/Library/Application Support/Flux/Ableton Live Devices/SPAT/macOS Shortcuts”*

 <p>&nbsp;</p>

 What are Shortcuts?

 Shortcuts is simply an app *(native in macOS)* that lets you combine multiple steps across multiple apps to create powerful task automations.
-To add the Shortcuts I made, simply double click each of them and select the "Add Shortcut" button.
+To add the Shortcuts we made, simply double click each of them and select the "Add Shortcut" button.

 ![Shortcut Button](https://media.githubusercontent.com/media/FLUX-SE/doc_images/main/SpatR/ThirdParty/Live_Tools/shortcut_button.png)